thezanrutar/watchlist-generator/README.md

 ## Releases

-Releases are currently for Windows and macOS.
+Releases are currently for Windows only, but I'll add macOS and Linux in the future.

 ### Version 1.0b1